Extracting representations of cognition across neuroimaging studies improves brain decoding: Reproduction details and tables

 \paragraph{General cross-validation scheme.}For every validation experiment and comparison, we perform 20 half-split of all data.
 Name\-ly, we consider half of the subjects of every study for training, and test the decoder on the other half.
-As two studies~\autocite{ds017} share subjects, we also ensure that no single subject appears in both the training and the test sets across studies. \paragraph{Baseline parameter selection.} We cross validate the $\lambda$ parameter for the baseline multinomial regression classifiers, on a grid
+As two studies~\cite{ds017} share subjects, we also ensure that no single subject appears in both the training and the test sets across studies.

+\paragraph{Baseline parameter selection.} We cross validate the $\lambda$ parameter for the baseline multinomial regression classifiers, on a grid

-\paragraph{Dropout rate.}We use a dropout rate of $p = 0.25$ in between the first and second layer and initialize study-specific dropout rates with $p = 0.75$ in between the second-layer and third-layer classification heads (\ie we set $\alpha = \frac{p}{1 - p}$ in variational Dropout). \paragraph{Resting-state dictionaries.}We obtain the 512-components and 128 components resting-state dictionaries by choosing $\lambda$ on a grid
+\paragraph{Dropout rate.}We use a dropout rate of $p = 0.25$ in between the first and second layer and initialize study-specific dropout rates with $p = 0.75$ in between the second-layer and third-layer classification heads (\ie we set $\alpha = \frac{p}{1 - p}$ in variational dropout). \paragraph{Resting-state dictionaries.}We obtain the 512-components and 128 components resting-state dictionaries by choosing $\lambda$ on a grid

-so to obtain components that cover the whole brain with minimal overlapping. \paragraph{Consensus phase.}We run the training procedure 100 times with different random seeds.
+so to obtain components that cover the whole brain with minimal overlap. \paragraph{Consensus phase.}We run the training procedure 100 times with different random seeds.
 We set $\lambda = 10^{-4}$, so as to obtain $80 \%$ sparsity.
+We tried $\lambda \in \{10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\}$.
 Higher sparsity leads to a slight decrease in performance, lower sparsity is softer on symmetry breaking, which may reduce interpretability.
 This parameter has little influence as long as the sparsity remains higher than $50 \%$.

-\paragraph{Word-clouds.}In \autoref{fig:nature_latent}, we form word-clouds associated to the $k$-th MSTON network $\D \l_k$ as follows.
-We compute the correlations between each classification map $\w_c$, associated to a condition $c$, and the network $\D \l_k$ as
+\paragraph{Word-clouds.}In \autoref{fig:nature_latent}, we form word-clouds associated with the $k$-th MSTON network $\D \l_k$ as follows.
+We compute the correlations between each classification map $\w_c$, associated with a condition $c$, and the network $\D \l_k$ as

 We then show the 20 contrast names with highest correlation values---this corresponds to the contrasts whose likelihood increases the most when the input data is pushed in the direction of $\D \l_k$.
-The height of the contrast name $c$ in the word-cloud reflects the rank of the contrast in the sorted values $(d_{k,c})_c$ and the value $d_{k, c}$, using heuristics from the Python \textit{word\_cloud} package\footnote{\url{https://github.com/amueller/word\_cloud}}.
+The height of the contrast name $c$ in the word-cloud reflects the rank of the contrast in the sorted values $(d_{k,c})_c$ and the value $d_{k, c}$, using heuristics from the Python \textit{word\_cloud} package (\url{https://github.com/amueller/word\_cloud}).